 Have you ever wondered whether your skin has any kind of natural protection?

-In this article, we will talk about what threatens our skin barrier, how to recognize the signs of a damaged moisture barrier and its symptoms as well as how to repair damaged skin barrier.
+In this article, we will talk about what threatens our skin barrier, how to recognize the signs of a damaged moisture barrier, and its symptoms as well as how to repair a damaged skin barrier naturally.

 What is the Acid Mantle Made Up Of?

-The skin barrier or acid mantle is made up of a layers of dead skin cells bound together by a mixture of fatty acids (10%), ceramides (50%) and cholesterol (25%).
+The skin barrier or acid mantle is made up of layers of dead skin cells bound together by a mixture of fatty acids (10%), ceramides (50%), and cholesterol (25%).

 When everything is working properly, the combination of all of the above looks like a transparent film that wraps the keratinocytes around to prevent loss of water from the deeper layers of the skin but also to stop harmful elements from penetrating into the skin.